point85AI/Policy-Iteration-AI-Clinician/README.md

 To cite this work, please cite the arXiv publication:

-R. Jeter, C. Josef, S. Shashikumar, and S. Nemati, “Does the "Artificial Intelligence Clinician" learn optimal treatment strategies for sepsis in intensive care?,” [arXiv:1902.03271 [cs.AI]](https://arxiv.org/abs/1902.03271), January 2019.
+R. Jeter, C. Josef, S. Shashikumar, and S. Nemati, “Does the "Artificial Intelligence Clinician" learn optimal treatment strategies for sepsis in intensive care?,” [arXiv:1902.03271 [cs.AI]](https://arxiv.org/abs/1902.03271), February 2019.

 ## Contact
 If you have any questions or concerns, please direct them to [admin@point85.ai](admin@point85.ai).